gabrieljohndusing/general_assembly_jabberwocky_project_5/README.md

 To better serve as a disaster news feed, the app could be further developed to make more explicit use of geographical data and filtering, allowing for better browsing of regionally important issues.

 Currently, user input is required for the application to return results.
-Future improvements may include adding a feature that allows the application to automatically update display updates without needing the user to input search terms each time.This initial application specifically pulls news articles.
+Future improvements may include adding a feature that allows the application to automatically update display without needing the user to input search terms each time.
+This initial application specifically pulls news articles.
 A future improvement would allow the application to extract information from other sources, e.g. Twitter, Instagram, YouTube, etc.

 ## References